-Review of Christian Dior Diorskin Forever Flawless Perfection Fusion Wear Makeup (new - 2011 version) by lollsazz
+Review of Christian Dior Diorskin Forever Flawless Perfection Fusion Wear Makeup (2011 Formulation) by lollsazz

 What I search for in a foundation: light-medium coverange that covers redness well, a good colour match that would save me time in the morning, lasting power (no patchiness, lasting in warm and cold weather) and natural look.
 It should also not break my sensitive skin out, and also shouldn't be drying (my skin then patches easily).